charliehou1920/pair-trading-project/README.md

 <p> - The dependencies of this project are stored in the pyproject.toml which you can find it in the repo.
 Please use rye commands such as "rye sync" to setup this project.
 <p> - Pair_Trading_Research.ipynb stored in "trading" folder is the research branch for this project.
 It contains EDA, hyper-parameters tuning, and model selection.
 We recommend you to run it on Google Colab.
-<p> - pair_trading.py stored in "trading" folder this is the dev branch of this project. <b>Run this file first<b> to generate the metaflow data.
+<p> - pair_trading.py stored in "trading" folder this is the dev branch of this project. <b>Run this file first</b> to generate the metaflow data.
 <p> - After the metaflow data are generated, run app.py in "app" folder to generate a web application using streamlit.
 <p> - The presentation PPT is stored in "presentation" folder.